 We hear it everywhere: circulation is important, both for your veins and your overall health.
 But how can we work to improve it?
 Is improving and maintaining your circulation as daunting as it sounds?
 You’ll be happy to know that improving your circulation isn’t difficult at all.
 In fact, there are many small, everyday tweaks you can make to your daily lifestyle that will improve your overall circulation and vein health.
-As the vein specialists in Orlando at Central Florida Vein & Vascular Center, we’ve identified some of the simplest adjustments you can make to benefit your circulation.

 Learn More About Varicose Veins

 Symptoms - Bleeding, Itching, Skin Issues, Bulging, Clots & Ulcers

 Our Circulatory System

 Our circulatory system is important; it’s what keeps our blood, oxygen, and nutrients circulating properly throughout our body.
 When something prevents our blood from flowing properly, we may experience a familiar pins-and-needles tingling in the area of poor circulation.
 We may also experience numbness, pain, or muscle cramps in the affected area.
 These feelings are most common in your arms and legs.

 Types of Circulation